(5520) 3 Hours—Professor Donald T. Bogan & Professor Steven S. Gensler (limited enrollment)

-This course focuses on negotiation theory and skills in the context of exploring various alternate dispute resolution processes.
-It includes both student performance exercises and the study of substantive legal issues affecting dispute resolution, including questions arising from contracts to mediate or arbitrate disputes within the United States, and internationally.
+This course examines the many ways people can resolve disputes other than having them decided in court.
+It includes both student performance exercises, focusing on negotiation theory and skills, and the study of substantive legal issues affecting dispute resolution, including questions arising from contracts to mediate or arbitrate disputes within the United States, and internationally.
 The class also will examine professional responsibility issues that commonly confront practicing lawyers.

 (6100) 3 Hours—Professor Thomas Krebs

 This course is concerned with the law of International Trade.
 Broadly defined, it covers transactions in which goods are transported (by ship) from one country to another.
-In particular, three types of transactions will be covered: 1. the shipping transaction: this involves two relationships, namely between the seller and the carrier, and between the carrier and the buyer; 2. the sales transaction: this is concerned with the relationship between the seller and the buyer; 3. the financing transaction: again, two relationships are involved: buyer/bank and seller/bank.
+In particular, we are going to look at three transactions: 1. the shipping transaction: this involves two relationships, namely between the seller and the carrier, and between the carrier and the buyer; 2.
+The sales transaction: this is concerned with the relationship between the seller and the buyer; 3.
+The financing transaction: again, two relationships are involved: buyer/bank and seller/bank.
 The course will be taught by way of lectures and interactive seminars.

 Professor Thomas Krebs has been a University Lecturer in Commercial Law at the University of Oxford and Fellow and Tutor in Law at Brasenose College, Oxford, since 2003, achieving tenure in 2008.
 He specializes in commercial Law, both domestic and international.
 Professor Krebs is particularly interested in the law of agency, and is also pursuing research in international trade law.
 He is a barrister attached to Chambers in Lincoln’s Inn, London.
 He is married and has two young daughters.